dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 For setting up the SMBIOS info, we'll use CorpNewt's [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) application.

-For this Coffee Lake example, I chose the iMac18,1 SMBIOS - this is done intentionally for compatibility's sake.
+For this Coffee Lake example, I chose the iMac19,1 SMBIOS - this is done intentionally for compatibility's sake.
 There are two main SMBIOS used for Coffee Lake:

-* `iMac18,1` - this is used for computers utilizing the iGPU for displaying.
+* `iMac19,1` - For Mojave and newer
-* `iMac18,3` - this is used for computers using a dGPU for displaying, and an iGPU for computing tasks only.
+* `iMac18,3` - For High Sierra and older
-   * Note: While iMac19,1 and iMac19,2 are a closer match, these SMBIOS are not compatible with versions of macOS older than Mojave and not all fixes are compatible with them(ie: USBInjectAll)
+   * You'll use 18,3 when you have a Pascal or Maxwell dGPU and are limited to versions of macOs with Web Drivers

 **Note**: Mobile users should refer to the SMBIOS page on which to choose: [Mobile SMBIOS](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extras/smbios.md)